voucherifyio/voucherify-js-sdk/README.md

 # <a name="typescript"></a>🦸 TypeScript

 Both Voucherify JS SDK and Voucherify React Widget support TypeScript declarations.
+We recommend using TypeScript Version 4.2.

 You can find TS example in [examples/sdk/with-nodejs-typescript](/examples/sdk/with-nodejs-typescript).